Text-conditioned State Space Model For Domain-generalized Change Detection Visual Question Answering: Experiments

 \subsubsection{\textbf{Data Efficiency}}

-To evaluate the robustness of the proposed model under limited supervision, experiments were conducted using varying fractions of the training data.
+Finally, to evaluate the robustness of the proposed model under limited supervision, experiments were conducted using varying fractions of training data.
 This setting was motivated by the practical constraint that large-scale disaster datasets are not always readily available in real-world scenarios.
 Specifically, subsets containing 10\%, 20\%, and 100\% of the original training data were sampled and used for training.
-As illustrated in Fig.~\ref{fig:ab_vis} (These fractions were computed for all regions and subsequently averaged, with the resulting mean value presented in the figure), the model demonstrated strong resilience to data scarcity, maintaining competitive performance even when trained on only a small portion of the data.
+As illustrated in Fig.~\ref{fig:ab_vis}, TCSSM has shown strong resilience to data scarcity, maintaining competitive performance even when trained on only a small portion of the data.
 The observed stability across different training scales highlights the model’s capacity to generalize effectively under low-resource conditions, making it a suitable candidate for deployment in disaster response applications where labeled data is often limited or costly to obtain.
+Additionally, the inclusion of error bars in Fig.~\ref{fig:ab_vis} shows the consistency of TCSSM across multiple domains, indicating lower performance variance compared to competing methods.
+This further confirms the robustness and reliability of the proposed model when exposed to diverse disaster scenarios.